Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Dr. Embley received a PhD in Marine Geology and Geophysics from Lamont Doherty Geological (now Earth) Observatory in 1975 and came to the National Oceanic and Atmospheric Administration (NOAA) in 1979.
-He has been with NOAA's Pacific Marine Environmental Laboratory in Newport, Oregon and has since served as Team Leader for marine geology in the NOAA Vents Program.
+Dr. Bob Embley received a PhD in marine geology and geophysics from Lamont Doherty Geological (now Earth) Observatory in 1975 and came to NOAA in 1979.
+He has been with NOAA's Pacific Marine Environmental Laboratory in Newport, Oregon, and has since served as team leader for marine geology in the NOAA Vents Program.
 His more than 80 scientific publications include studies of a wide range of deep-sea features, including submarine canyons, sediment slides, fracture zones, the mid-ocean ridge, and most recently, intraoceanic arc volcanoes.
-He has participated in more than 50 oceanographic expeditions in the Atlantic, Pacific and Antarctic Oceans over 39 years and has experience with deep-towed cameras, sidescan sonars, manned submersibles and remotely operated vehicles.
-He has participated in all of the Submarine Ring of Fire expeditions since 2002 and served as chief scientist on the Submarine Ring of Fire expedition in 2004 to the Mariana Arc.
+He has participated in more than 50 oceanographic expeditions in the Atlantic, Pacific, and Antarctic oceans over 39 years, and has experience with deep-towed cameras, side scan sonars, manned submersibles and remotely operated vehicles.
+He has participated in all of the Submarine Ring of Fire (SRoF) expeditions since 2002 and served as chief scientist on SRoF'04 to the Mariana arc.

 Leigh EvansLeigh Evans